jessiew1/mobilephenomics/docs/studymeasures.md

 - Positive and Negative Affect Schedule (PANAS)
 - Other standard psychological scales may be administered as well

+## Imaging Procedures
-## Imaging Procedures: All imaging procedures will be approved by CAMRIS.
+All imaging procedures will be approved by CAMRIS.
 The imaging measures collected in this study will not make use of IV contrast agents.

 3T Imaging Procedures similar to those approved in IRB protocols #828424, #822831:
 - High-resolution Anatomical Images
 - Resting Perfusion Images